SpeedyCraftah/speedy-db/README.md

   - Strings but with fixed lengths which are stored in the efficient and predictable record area for performance when size of a string is known beforehand.
 - ACID compliance.
 - New data type - references to other records in same or different table.
+- Query planner query which can be used to debug the execution plan of a query.

 # Supported platforms
 - Linux (no windows yet sorry).